prior-technology/SymbolicTransformer/README.md

 Add an expand function or rule which replaces transformer with the blocks it contains.
 This needs to be worked through in more detail.

+### Splitting transformer into blocks

+The transformer is split into blocks.
+Currently the block operation includes summing with the residual.
+This should be changed to keep the sum seperate.

+### Splitting predictions

+It should be possible to calculate how much each layer and the original embedding contribute to confidence of a specific prediction.
+Within a block, split between attention and FF layers.
+And within attention layers which previous positions.

 [![Build Status](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/prior-technology/SymbolicTransformer/actions/workflows/CI.yml?query=branch%3Amain)